nop33/si/src/content/blog/launch-plan/index.md

 ---
 title: SI’s strategy for the first two years
 date: 2021-03-13T10:41:13.991Z
+description: >+
-description: "The Simon Institute for Longterm Governance (SI) aims to increase the long-term impact of policymaking processes.
-In its first 24 months ... "
+  The Simon Institute for Longterm Governance (SI) aims to increase the long-term impact of policymaking processes.
+In its first 24 months SI’s core objectives are to ...

 featuredImage: annie-spratt-kzo9xqmo_ta-unsplash.jpg
 authors:
   - name: Konrad Seifert